How the Census Was Collected

 - W.M.
 (Wesleyan Methodist)

-Census of Population and Agriculture of the Northwest Provinces: Manitoba, Saskatchewan, Alberta, 1906, The Census Office, Ottawa, 1907.
+Statistical information can be found in the report Census of Population and Agriculture of the Northwest Provinces: Manitoba, Saskatchewan, Alberta, 1906 published in 1907.

 Issues about this Census and this Database